-Under the direction of a Department Head loads and unloads equipment, scenery, wardrobe, and props from trucks.
-In order to report to this position, the Loader is required to wear steel toed boots and be able to repeatedly lift equipment of substantial weight.
+The duties of the Loader include but are not limited to loading and unloading equipment, scenery, wardrobe, and props from trucks under the direction of a Department Head.
+Loaders may also move items within the shop or venue as required.
+In order to report to this position, the Loader is required to wear steel toed boots and be able to repeatedly lift items of substantial weight.